TACC/Lmod/docs/source/030_installing.rst

   the spider caching system.
 This will greatly speed up ``module avail`` and ``module spider``

-If you want Lmod version X.Y installed in ``/opt/apps/lmod/X.Y``, use the following form of ``configure``::
+If you want Lmod version X.Y.Z installed in ``/opt/apps/lmod/X.Y.z``, use the following form of ``configure``::

-Lmod uses two-tiered installation tree, and automatically creates a version directory for itself.
-So, for example, if the installation prefix is set to ``/opt/apps``, and the current version is ``X.Y.Z``, installation will create ``/opt/apps/lmod`` and ``/opt/apps/lmod/X.Y.Z``.

-    $ ./configure --prefix=/opt/apps
+    $ ./configure --prefix=/apps
     $ make install

-The installation will also create a link to ``/opt/apps/lmod/lmod``.
+The installation will also create a link to ``/apps/lmod/lmod``.
 The symbolic link is created to ease upgrades to Lmod itself, as numbered versions can be installed side-by-side, testing can be done on the new version, and when all is ready, only the symbolic link needs changing.